PointyBytes/WebComicScraper/README.md

 This repository hosts an image downloader script designed to download a series of images from specified URLs.
 It is an ongoing project, and the current version is an early iteration with plans for further expansion and feature enhancements.

-## License

-This project is open source and available under the **GNU GPL v3.0 or later**.
-You can find the full license text in the LICENSE file within this repository.

 ## Inspiration